infojunkie/ireal-musicxml/demo/web/README.md

 # Web Demo

-Web app to load an iReal Pro playlist from file or `ireal://` URI and display its sheets using [OpenSheetMusicDisplay](https://opensheetmusicdisplay.github.io/), [Verovio](https://www.verovio.org/index.xhtml), and other renderers.
+Web app to load an iReal Pro playlist from file or `ireal://` URI and display its sheets using [OpenSheetMusicDisplay](https://opensheetmusicdisplay.github.io/) or [Verovio](https://www.verovio.org/index.xhtml).

 # Usage